dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 Do our models understand when a value is nullable?
 They must, to be able to write code that deals with nullable values, but we haven’t known what form this knowledge takes, what situations are likely to confuse the model.
-Until now.
+Until now^[This post is meant to be a more approachable version of our [technical post](../nullability/index.html) on the same work.
+If you're looking for more numbers and science, look there.].

 ![A robot with glowing eyes](images/robot-glow.png)\